 The Committee for Continuing Professional Development (CCPD) welcomes feedback and is committed to ongoing refinement and development of the program.
-The Committee is confident that members will find the new requirements manageable.
+The Committee is confident that trainees will find the requirements manageable.

-Prof Richard Harvey
+Prof Richard Harvey Dr Greg Spencer

-Chair, Committee for Continuing Professional Development
+Chair, Committee for Continuing Professional Development Chair, Committee for Training